 Don’t wear dirty shoes!
-Now this lesson should be pretty obvious but shoe cleaning isn’t as frequent as other types of attire cleaning.
-Cleaning shoes is more difficult than a t-shirt, they’re constantly exposed to the ground and other elements and, depending on whom you are, you may not actually even have a lot of them.
+Now, this lesson should be pretty obvious but shoe cleaning isn’t as frequent as other types of attire cleaning.
+Cleaning shoes is more difficult than a t-shirt, they’re constantly exposed to the ground and other elements and, depending on who you are, you may not actually even have a lot of them.
 But there are also whole movements and scenes around the appreciation and care of shoes, and these are centered on philosophy: Your shoes say a lot about who you are.
 Let’s take a look at some of the ways your footwear makes a big impression.

-How Colorful are your Kicks?
+How Colorful are Your Kicks?

 Are you extravagant or understated?
 The difference between being an introvert or an extrovert may be noticeable by just looking down toward your feet.
 That’s not to say that all extroverts wear colorful shoes constantly but even owning and occasionally using an unusually colored pair of shoes can show people just how outgoing you are.
 You, of course, want to make sure these are well maintained; dirty shoes are bad enough but dirty shoes with bold colors?
 That’s a bad look!
 The understated look, however, is more “normal” and is sufficient for more people who use other avenues to express themselves.